 The skin often provides indications of our health and changes in our skin can indicate changes in our health status, this can be very uncomfortable and often an can also affect self esteem.
 An example is acne, this is chronic inflammation of the skin which may be an indication of a hormone imbalance.

 Other skin conditions include psoriasis, a very painful condition that is characterised by small to large inflamed areas of keratinised skin cells these often appear silvery in colour, these are known as plaques they are often itchy, this is a chronic inflammatory condition that usually responds well to naturopathic treatment.

 Skin rashes are also very common they may be acute or chronic (long term) and may be related to an allergy to either something the skins has come into direct contact examples include creams, lotions, shampoos, or related to food allergies.
 Skin rashes can also be related to infection that is either viral or bacterial if a someone is unwell suddenly with skin rash you should seek medical advise.

-Eczema is also an inflammatory condition of the skin that is usually chronic in nature and responds well to nutritional changes and naturopathy.
-If of someone you know suffers from a skin condition above you should consider making an appointment with Jodi to learn how you can reduce your symptoms and manage your condition long term.
+If someone you know suffers from a skin condition above you should consider making an appointment with Jodi to learn how you can reduce your symptoms and manage your condition long term.